zacrogers/LookuptableGenerator/README.md

 # LookuptableGenerator
-Generate lookup tables for microcontroller DAC output
+Generate lookup tables in c header files for use in microcontroller audio testing